2009 NASCAR Sprint All-Star Race: Showdown

+All-Star Race

 Qualifying

 The qualifying for the Showdown, which was scheduled for May 15 was cancelled for the first time in history, due to rain.
 Usually, NASCAR rules state that the cars would start on the rulebook factor (top 35 owners, plus qualifying attempts and past champions), but as this was a non-points race, the cars starting position were based on the qualifying order draw.
 And as a result, Kirk Shelmerdine was on the pole.
 However, he and outside pole winner Carl Long started from the back as neither had presented their cars on time, so David Stremme and Dave Blaney started the race up front.

 For the All-Star Race, the format is different from the regular qualifying that occurs in the weekly events.
 There are three laps, including a four-tire pit stop following either the first or second lap with penalties for loose lugnuts and violating the pit road speed limit on entry.
 Jimmie Johnson had the fastest time, and started on the pole.
 Tony Stewart only took two tires but then backed up and changed the other two tires on his pit stop.
 He did not receive a penalty since he went back and changed the other two tires, but it did cause him to start 15th.